Welcome to today's edition of the Rush 24-7 podcast.

 Mark Stein, InfoRush on the EIB Network, 1-800-282-2882.

-The EIB Network Yes, the excitement is at fever pitch of the EIB network as we count down to the big Iowa Caucus Day, January the third, that's Tuesday.
+Yes, the excitement is at fever pitch at the EIB Network as we count down to the big Iowa caucus day, January the 3rd.

 Rush will be here live following events in Iowa.

-today is um Mongolian the I think it's the hundredth anniversary of Mongolian independence.
+Today is Mongolian, I think it's the 100th anniversary of Mongolian independence.

 Mongolia became an independent nation in 1911.

-So I want to give a special shout out to listeners in if you're a liberal in Oregon or Vermont and you're listening to the show in your Mongolian yurt, a big shout out to you because Mongolia is celebrating one hundred years of independence uh today.
+So I want to give a special shout out to listeners in, if you're a Liberal in Oregon or Vermont and you're listening to the show in your Mongolian yurt, a big shout out to you because Mongolia is celebrating 100 years of independence today.

 So if you're enjoying the show in your yurt, you have Mongolia to thank for it.